 When you reach your cabin or cubicle in the morning you have a hundred thoughts running in your mind and ten different ideas you would like to implement in your work.
 Problem is, you don’t know how and where to begin and ultimately start fiddling with your workstation equipment.
 The solution is to sort things out.
 Prepare a “to-do list” and stick it in front of you since planning in advance is the signature characteristic of a true professional.
 The list should be made in a way so that it defines the order in which you are going to take up a particular task.
 Strike off once a task is finished.
 This lifts up your spirits.

 Clean and Organized Work Stations

 People with a dismantled workspace often find it difficult to concentrate.
 They are unable to find the required stuff like a pen, paper, or some important documents due to their disorganized workstation.
 This is one of the main causes of distraction where you get interrupted in the middle of something like searching for a document and then you completely forget where you left off.
 Having things in the right place and a systematic way of handling all your work types of equipment will both give you a suitable and serene work environment and thereby you will not lose focus for trifle things.

 Going out every now and then for snacks or coffee is a common factor for distraction.
 So have a snacking set up in your cabin itself.
 Bring in water and dry snacks before starting your day.
 This helps a lot.

 Wear Headphones- The Do not Disturb Sign

 Internal issues are not the only speed breakers of your work schedule.
-Constraints like external sounds, phone calls, colleagues chit chatting, frequent knocks are the most important causes of attention fluctuation.
+Constraints like external sounds, phone calls, colleagues chit-chatting, and frequent knocks are the most important causes of attention fluctuation.
 Since you cannot put a do not disturb sign outside your cabin or cubicle, just put on the headphones.
-They are enough to indicate that you or on “work mode” and won’t like to be interrupted.
+They are enough to indicate that you or in “work mode” and won’t like to be interrupted.